rapid7/insightconnect-plugins/plugins/zoom/help.md

       * Requires account ID as well as client ID and secret from a Server-to-Server OAuth app in the Zoom Marketplace.
       * Server-to-Server OAuth app has the `report:read:admin` scope enabled
     * For JWT, requires a JWT token from a JWT app in the Zoom Marketplace - it is recommended that the generated JWT token has a long expiration date to prevent having to update the token frequently.
+      * Please note that JWT authentication is deprecated and will be removed from the Zoom API in June, 2023.

 # Supported Product Versions